ATELIERS MECANIQUES DU CONGO - MECANICONGO S.C.A.R.L.

 Object

-The Company's main purpose was the manufacture, purchase, sale, factory assembly, maintenance and repair of all transport and traction equipment, all industrial or other engines, whether diesel, petrol or electric, and all mechanical machines, constituting capital or protective goods for industry or private use.
-The Company could also operate, in the form it deemed appropriate, any mechanical or transport equipment; it could apply for, obtain, acquire and use any patents, licenses and manufacturing processes.
-It could purchase, build, lease, rent any property, movable or immovable, equipment and installations, and carry out any operation likely to facilitate the achievement of its corporate purpose (1).
+Everything relating to the manufacture, purchase, sale, factory assembly, maintenance and repair of all transport and traction equipment, all industrial or other engines, whether diesel, petrol or electric, all mechanical devices, constituting equipment or protective goods for industry or private use.

 Modification and transformation of share capital